In one of our recent blog post, I’ve analyzed the pros and cons of partner marketing and hopefully, it made you want to hop on the bandwagon.

 When you already have an idea of what you can do within each partner network, it’s time to think about your strategy.
 Again, you need to ask yourself some questions before you will start to act.
 Here’s are a few I personally try to respond to while I am working on a marketing strategy for my campaigns:

 - What will be the main goal of the campaign?

 - Which channel would be best for promotion?
 What websites is the targeted audience already visiting?

 - What should the campaign’s time frame be?

 - How will you verify whether the campaign is successful?

 Once you’ve decided which indicators you’d like to measure, find ways to track them.
 Some of the partner programs offer detailed in-app analytics that will help you track the quality of your leads and decide which of these should you nurture or hold off with.
-Take a sneak peek at what this feature is like in our own LiveChat Partner Program:
+Take a peek at what this feature is like in our own LiveChat Partner Program:

 Regardless which actions you will take as a marketer, some of (potential) pain points stay the same.
 I can’t stress enough how much time and consistency are important in all marketing activities.
 As I’ve mentioned before, partnerships, as well as partner marketing, are all long-term strategies and you shouldn’t expect to start benefiting from those right away.

 Analyze your results and make necessary changes to your activities

 Advanced planning, close collaboration with partner managers, and analyzing your results on a regular basis should ensure that you have a steady flow of customers and you are able to make money with partner marketing at this point and you can skip to the next section below.